whataboutpets/minimal-mistakes/_posts/cats/2019-02-05-how-to-get-rid-of-cat-allergies.md

 You might be able to tolerate contact with kitty in winter.
 But when spring arrives, all the allergies combined may prove unbearable.

-What it means is this:
+My point is this:

 Don't give up to soon.
-Keep searching until you find what works for you and your feline friend.
+Keep searching until you find what works for both you and your feline friend.

 And isn't that what you want?